My Account

 When you’re done, our professional resume builder will score your resume and our ATS resume checker will tell you exactly how to make it better.

-6. Add Highlights to Your Illustrator Resume
+6. Boost Your Illustrator Resume with Key Higlights

-Here’s how to make your resume magnetic:
+Here’s how to add impact:

 Read more: What Are the Important Sections in a Resume?

-Make your cover letter structure count:
+To make your cover letter structure count:

 Read more: Short Cover Letter Examples